Recovering the Lost World,

 Did Virgo change in Aries;"

-"Virgo" here is "the virgin," an almost universal appellation for Venus in the eastern Mediterranean region ("the maid"), who changed Gemini's lot by being in Aries.
-Gemini's lot would have been to have been suppressed further below the horizon at the start of the year.
+"Virgo" here is "the virgin," an almost universal appellation for Venus in the Eastern Mediterranean region ("the maid"), who changed Gemini's lot by being in Aries.
+Gemini's lot would have been to be suppressed further below the horizon at the start of the year.
 I am either reading this incorrectly or it is recorded incorrectly, for it would suggest a time of the year when Venus appeared in Aries.
 Otherwise by "Virgo" the constellation is meant.

 I should point out also that it was this phrase which led Kugler to the conclusion that the Sibylline Star Wars only described the path of the Sun starting in September, when the Sun is in the constellation Virgo (in 100 BC).
 I read this differently.